 What do you gain from surrounding yourself with a community of lifestyle accountants?

 I have always felt like I had to wear a mask around other CPAs, I always felt so inadequate, like I was an ugly duckling.
-Finding Lifestyle Accountants felt like finding my tribe, my flock of swans.
+Finding the Lifestyle Accountant community felt like finding my tribe, my flock of swans.

 Just to know and connect with the community of professionals who desire to make a difference for their clients and also in their own lives feels like a breath of fresh air.